sirius-program/sirius-helpers/README.md

 ## toStr()

-This method will convert your text into Laravel's Str instance
+This method will convert your text into Laravel's Stringable instance

 ## Method Chaining